 JOAN ROSS SORKIN is a playwright, musical theatre bookwriter and lyricist, opera librettist, and screenwriter.
-She is currently writing the book and lyrics for a new blues-infused musical, Black Swan Blues with composer Randy Klein, excerpts of which have been presented by Music Theatre of Connecticut.
-Other musicals include Imagining Monet (previously titled Monet) with composer/lyricist Carmel Owen, developed at The York Theatre, CAP21 with a generous grant from the Florence Gould Foundation, and at the French Consulate in an evening of songs and story; and In The Theatre with composer/lyricist/co-bookwriter Steven Fisher, developed at The York Theatre and The BMI Musical Theatre Workshop.
+She is writing the book and lyrics for a new blues-infused musical, Black Swan Blues with composer Randy Klein.
+The piece has been workshopped at the Librettists Workshop in the BMI Musical Theatre Workshop and excerpts have been presented by Music Theatre of Connecticut.
+The piece has an upcoming staged reading in October, 2022 in NYC as part of The York Theatre Company’s Developmental Reading Series.

 Her family musicals include the award-winning Isabelle and The Pretty Ugly Spell (Winner, National Children’s Theatre Award, Actors’ Playhouse at The Miracle Theatre, and Outstanding New Family Musical at NYMF) with Fisher with productions at The Actors’ Playhouse at the Miracle Theatre, NYMF, and Vital Theatre; Go Green!
-Prince Charming’s Quest for Love and Ecology in NYC with composer Mary Feinsinger, appearing in the very first New York Children’s Theater Festival and Second Place Winner, Jackie White Memorial National Children’s Play Writing Award; Dandelion with composer Mary Liz McNamara with a production scheduled in 2021; and The Real McCoy with composer/lyricist David Loud, produced by CAP21 (Conservatory Production and Blackjacks Festival).
+Prince Charming’s Quest for Love and Ecology in NYC with composer Mary Feinsinger, appearing in the very first New York Children’s Theater Festival and Second Place Winner, Jackie White Memorial National Children’s Play Writing Award; Dandelion with composer Mary Liz McNamara with the world premiere scheduled for spring of 2023 at Playhouse on Park in West Hartford, CT; and The Real McCoy with composer/lyricist David Loud, produced by CAP21 (Conservatory Production and Blackjacks Festival).
 Joan was also recognized as an emerging lyricist in York Theatre’s NEO program.

 Her opera credits include Strange Fruit with composer Chandler Carter, developed by New York City Opera and Golden Fleece Composers’ Chamber Theatre and commissioned and premiered by Long Leaf Opera, again supported by New York City Opera in a concert version in association with The Harlem School of the Arts; White Witch with composer Brian Schober, premiered at Symphony Space in NYC, then in concert at Roulette in Brooklyn, NY, and produced by Salem State University; and The Reef with Pulitzer Prize-winning composer Anthony Davis, developed in libretto readings by The Center for Contemporary Opera and a finalist for the Domenic J. Pellicciotti Opera Composition Prize (still in development).